 The posture should be done six hours after taking a meal.
 Ensure to stay hydrated in between to ease digestion.
 The meal will also give you enough energy to carry out the pose.
 However, your bowels should remain empty during practice.
 The best time to carry out the pose is early morning, immediately after waking up, or six hours after a meal in the evening, on an empty stomach, after warm-up exercises.

-If you’re pregnant, have a tear in the hamstring, or an injured back, do not practise this asana to avoid further damage and injuries.
+If you’re pregnant, have a tear in the hamstring, or have an injured back, do not practice this asana to avoid further damage and injuries.
 However, in case of a lower back injury, you may try sitting up high on a folded blanket and keeping your torso relatively upright.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -

 Only after we're satisfied about the authenticity of a review is it allowed to go live on our website

 Our award winning customer care team is available from 9 a.m to 9 p.m everyday